gmmazzeo/GCDataCourseProject/README.md

 Now, step 1 of the assignment is completed.
 ###Filtering the columns of the data set

-Load the names of the features
+Let's load the names of the features

 ```r